Larne: History

 The coastal area around Larne has been inhabited for millennia, and is thought to have been one of the earliest inhabited areas of Ireland, with these early human populations believed to have arrived from Scotland via the North Channel.
 Knockdhu, north of Larne, was the site of a Bronze Age promontory fort and settlement.
 The early coastal dwellers are thought to have had a sophisticated culture which involved trading between the shores of the North Channel and between other settlements on the coasts of Scotland.
 The coast of Scotland is in fact clearly visible from here.
 Archaeological digs in the area have found flintwork and other artefacts which have been assigned dates from 6000 BC onwards.
 The term Larnian has even been coined by archaeologists to describe such flintworks and similar artefacts of the Mesolithic era (and one time to describe Mesolithic culture in Ireland as a whole).
 Larnian is also currently used to refer to people from Larne.

+A history of saints and scholars

+From Magheramorne's Comgall (b. circa 516 AD), a prominent missionary of the early Celtic Church, to the hereditary Ó Gnímh bards in the Kilwaughter area in the late middle ages, Larne was a land of saints and scholars in the truest sense.